Saturday Morning

 Silent two-reeler.

-Probable opening title: '"Our Gang" Comedies - Hal Roach presents His Rascals in "Saturday
+Opening title: '"Our Gang" Series - Hal Roach presents His Rascals in "Saturday Morning".'

 the crew: